Burgestrand/performer/README.md

 future.value # => 3

 puddle.shutdown(timeout) do
-  puts "Puddle has been properly terminated." end
+  puts "Puddle has been properly shutdown." end
 ```